Join us and hundreds of surfers around the US for the first annual “Paddle with a Purpose” on Aug 18!

 Surfers on all types of boards are meeting up to paddle a mile at their local beach.
 The PADDLE WITH A PURPOSE is your chance to show that when we all contribute something small, big things happen.

-Our goal is to raise the needed financial resources for the work of Christian Surfers local chapters and also make a donation of 10% of all funds raised to Groundswell AID (the social justice and community development arm of CS.)
+Our goal is to raise the needed financial resources for the work of Christian Surfers local chapters and also make a donation of 10% of all funds raised to Groundswell AID (the global community development arm of CS.)

 Join in by paddling or donating and help make a difference!